Table of Contents

 A Flat Organisational Structure is a company layout that minimises levels of middle management between staff and executives.
 Instead of a traditional pyramid of authority, it resembles a wide, horizontal structure with fewer layers.
 In simple terms, it’s about cutting out the “red tape” so decisions can be made more quickly and communication flows more freely.

 Flat structures are increasingly popular in startups, creative industries, and tech companies that prioritise agility and innovation.
 Employees in these organisations typically enjoy more responsibility and autonomy.
-However, this freedom also demands high levels of trust and self-management.
+However, this freedom also demands high levels of trust and Self-management.

 How Does a Flat Organisational Structure Function?